Last updated on January 8th, 2021 at 06:07 am

 Each month you’ll get a new MEL Science activity kit that has the chemicals and ingredients that you’ll need for that month’s fun.
 KiwiCo’s kits have all the things you need in each box; there is no starter kit or materials that you have to store month to month (or clean to reuse, for that matter).
 The “Lite” chemistry kits by MEL are the same as KiwiCo; they don’t have a starter kit.

 Kiwi’s boxes are different from MEL’s in another key way — with KiwiCo, you don’t generally need any outside materials to complete your experiments or activities.
 Everything you need is in the box that comes each month.
 With MEL, you may need additional materials that you’ll have to find around your house, like sugar or glass bowls.
-Not really a big deal — except unfortunately during the COVID-19 crisis when going to the store is a big deal!
+Not really a big deal — except unfortunately during the COVID-19 crisis!

 MEL Science also gives you a very cool VR experience, while Kiwi doesn’t have an app for your phone, nor a VR headset.
 Naturally the VR extends what you can learn, especially for audio-visual learners; you can click in to get more info on the compounds you are using and the experiments.
 Plus, it’s really fun!
 The way that MEL’s VR system works is pretty easy:

 - Download the MEL VR app for your phone (iphone here) (android here)

 - Unfold the VR headset device that came with your box – super easy to do, no engineering degree required!